From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Ultra-Short Throw Projector (UST)

 - An ultra-short throw projector can produce a large image from a very short distance from the screen or wall.
-Ultra-short throw projectors are becoming popular in home theaters because they can provide a large cinematic image even in a small room, and you don't have to run wires everywhere.
-The typical throw ratio for a UST projector is less than 0.4:1, although the specific throw ratio for a UST projector will vary depending on the model and manufacturer.
-For example, a typical UST projector with a throw ratio of 0.25:1 can project a 100-inch diagonal image from just 25 inches away from the screen.
+Ultra-short throw projectors are becoming popular in home theaters because they can provide a sizeable cinematic image even in a small room, and you don't have to run wires everywhere.
+The typical throw ratio for a UST projector is less than 0.4:1.
+However, the specific throw ratio for a UST projector will vary depending on the model and manufacturer.
+A typical UST projector with a throw ratio of 0.25:1 can project a 100-inch diagonal image from just 25 inches away from the screen.

 - Uniformity

-- Uniformity refers to the consistency of brightness and color across the entire projected image.
-A projector with good uniformity will display an even and consistent image without noticeable variations in brightness or color in different screen areas.
+- Uniformity refers to the consistency of brightness and color across a projected image or TV picture.
+A picture with good uniformity will display an even and consistent image without noticeable variations in luminance or color in different screen areas.
 Poor uniformity can lead to distracting "hotspots" or "cold spots" in the picture, diminishing the overall viewing experience.

 V